JustiSoft/ibkr-historical-data-downloader/README.md

 Feel free to submit issues, feature requests, or pull requests to improve this tool.

 **Note**: This repository uses branch protection rules.
-All changes must be submitted via pull requests, even for repository owners.
+External contributions must be submitted via pull requests for security review.